IvanShitlin/quota-service/README.md

 The application is built using Java 21.
 The application uses a MySQL and ElasticSearch  to store user information.
 ## Current Implementation

-The current implementation uses a `ConcurrentHashMap` to store the quota information for each userEntity.
-The key of the map is the userEntity ID and the value is the number of requests made by the userEntity.
-The maximum number of requests per userEntity is defined by the constant `MAX_REQUESTS_PER_USER`.
+The current implementation uses a `ConcurrentHashMap` to store the quota information for each user.
+The key of the map is the user ID and the value is the number of requests made by the user.
+The maximum number of requests per user is defined by the constant `MAX_REQUESTS_PER_USER` and sets in application.yml file.

 ## Usage
 To run the application, follow these steps: